 · Generalisation of mediopassive endings in *-i and specialisation of the mediopassive system, in contrast with the the original alternation of endings in *-i (middle voice) and *-r (impersonal–passive), the latter surviving in frozen remains possibly up to Proto-Slavic, e.g. in the suffix -žĭdo ‘each, every, everyone’ (cf. Russ. káždyj, Pol. kazdy), which seems to reflect an archaic impersonal / middle-passive ending from PBSl. *-ghido-r (Majer 2012).
 Supporting this adoption of a substrate proto-middle, later diverging in both branches, it has been suggested that n-infix athematic intransitive change-of-state verbs shared by Germanic and Balto-Slavic developed from the proto-middle through the 3sg. ending *-e (Watkins 1969; Jasanoff 1978; Darden 1996, 2018).

 · Witness to this intermediate substrate may also be other typological features common to Germanic, Balto-Slavic, Uralic, and Northern Eurasian languages (Klesment et al. 2003), although many are constrained to Balto-Slavic and Uralic, which developed in neighbouring territories.

-· Shared folk tales among Eastern Baltic cultures across the Baltic Sea, and also through East European cultures in the Forest Zone, also point to strong interaction between Germanic and Finno-Samic, and between Balto-Slavic and Finno-Permic populations (Bortolini et al. 2017).
+· Shared folk tales among Eastern Baltic cultures across the Baltic Sea, and also through East European cultures in the Forest Zone, also point to strong interaction between Germanic, Balto-Slavic, and Finno-Permic populations (Bortolini et al. 2017).